 |Formats:||Book, Audio Book, E-book|

-Publisher Förlaget will release the Swedish translation of Summer Storm in August 2022, cover: Anna Salmi.
+Publisher Förlaget released the Swedish translation of Summer Storm in the summer of 2022, translator: Mattias Huss, cover: Anna Salmi.
 Publisher Straarup & Co has acquired the Danish language rights to Summer Storm.

 ”So it was that no one else could hear the music playing inside of Andrew.
 He thought one day he would find the words, gestures, telepathy, or whichever means was to be used to express such things, and he would share his tunes with others.
 Andrew thought everyone had their own music, that the music inside Penelope had of late been a cello chopped into pieces, a cacophony, but that it could yet rearrange itself, like the surface of water would level or the wind quiet down or at least change it’s course.
 Andrew’s music wasn’t cello, it was grand piano, utterly light, dripping, rippling, the pianist playing ankle-deep in water, the sun reflecting thousands of shimmering diamonds on the surface, and swans grazing the water with their wings, flying past sideways.
 Andrew was unable to explain it to Josh.
 Everyone’s music was different.
 Andrew wanted to hear the basses and trumpets trembling inside of Josh, the silence between them.
 He pricked up his ears to hear.
 They came to a place where the foundation of an old cowshed rose from the ground like an ancient tale, covered in moss, boulders smoothed soft, offering a good hiding place, when, from deeper in the forest, the clamor of small feet started to echo again.”